Last updated May 15, 2022

-As part of our series How to Fully Fund Your PhD, here is a list of universities that fully fund PhD students in Electrical Engineering.
-PhDs in Electrical Engineering can lead to a variety of careers in consulting, academia, a variety of industries, and more.
+As part of our series How to Fully Fund Your PhD, here is a list of universities that offer fully funded PhD programs in Electrical Engineering.
+A PhD in Electrical Engineering can lead to a variety of careers in academia, a variety of industries, and more.

 The ProFellow database for graduate and doctoral study also spotlights external funding opportunities for graduate school, including dissertation research, fieldwork, language study, and summer work experiences.

 Would you like to receive the full list of more than 1000+ fully funded programs in 60 disciplines?
 Download the FREE Directory of Fully Funded Graduate Programs and Full Funding Awards!

 (Lahore, Pakistan): LUMS provides funding to PhD students in terms of scholarships and research assistantships.
 The University’s policy is to admit students purely on merit, regardless of their financial status or background.
 The PhD Programmes at LUMS offer a full tuition fee waiver to all students on merit for four years.
 Other types of financial assistance will include a monthly assistance package so that the students devote themselves to full-time studies without fiscal restraints.

 (Raleigh, NC): Ph.D. students in their first four years of enrollment are guaranteed a funded appointment for fall and spring that includes a full tuition waiver and a stipend.
 Students are also eligible for summer support.
 Students must remain in good academic standing, be making good progress to their degree, and successfully perform the duties of their assistantships.